AguaClara/Textbook/AIDE/ProjectProposal.rst

 - IP will add the PER sections provided by ACR to the PER.

 - IP will provide the Project Schedule.
-- IP shall provide a site plan showing preferred location(s) of the new water treatment plant and the following:
+- IP will provide a site plan showing preferred location(s) of the new water treatment plant and the following:

 - Field verification of existing conditions
 - Completion of a topographic survey of the project area

-- IP shall provide a plan for an access road if necessary.
+- IP will provide a plan for an access road if necessary.

+.. _heading_Phase_2_Design:

 Phase 2 - Design
 ================

 The Design Phase will provide the Construction Documents required for the Construction, Installation, Training, and Commissioning Phase.

-The Design Phase will require close collaboration between IP and ACR to ensure that the design meets the site constraints, is based on the available generic materials, and addresses the water quality issues identified in Task 1.2.
+The Design Phase will require close collaboration between IP and ACR to ensure that the design meets the site constraints, is based on the available generic materials, and addresses the water quality issues identified in :ref:`heading_Conditions_Assessment`.

+.. _heading_Personnel_Plan:

 Task 2.1 Personnel Plan
 -----------------------